 This legislation would create the Statewide Office of Resiliency and the Statewide Sea-Level Rise Task Force.
 The Task Force would make projection recommendations of the sea-level rise and its impact along the coastline.
 The projection recommendations would be submitted to the Environmental Regulation Commission (ERC) by January 1, 2021.
-If those recommendations are passed by the ERC, it would serve as the state's official estimate of impact on the state.
+If the ERC passes those recommendations, it would serve as the state's official estimate of impact on the state.
 The estimates would serve as the baseline for any future projects, plans and appropriations to address sea-level rise impacts in the state.

-SB 7016: Appropriations

-HB 1073: Agriculture & Natural Resources Subcommittee; Appropriations; State Affairs
+SB 7016: Ready for the Floor HB 1073: State Affairs

-ACTION ITEM: HOUSE Agriculture & Natural Resources Subcommittee- PASSED; SENATE Appropriations Committee - NOT HEARD
+ACTION ITEM: SENATE Appropriations Committee - PASSED